kiratubhi/pps-programs/Welcome file.md

   1. Write a program to print Hello World.
   2. Write a program to fill your information.
   3. Write a program to find Sum of 2 numbers.
-  4. Write a program to Sum and average of numbers.
+  4. Write a program to find average of numbers.
   5. Write a program to find whether the Number is Even or Odd.
   6. Write a program to swap two numbers.
   7. Write a program to show years of experience of the employees.